Data curation: Projects and studies

 The Dissemination Information Packages (DIPS) for Information Reuse (DIPIR) project is studying research data produced and used by quantitative social scientists, archaeologists, and zoologists.
 The intended audience is researchers who use secondary data and the digital curators, digital repository managers, data center staff, and others who collect, manage, and store digital information.

 The Protein Data Bank was established in 1971 at Brookhaven National Laboratory, and has grown into a global project.
 A database for three-dimensional structural data of proteins and other large biological molecules, the PDB contains over 120,000 structures, all standardized, validated against experimental data, and annotated.

 FlyBase, the primary repository of genetic and molecular data for the insect family Drosophilidae, dates back to 1992.
 FlyBase annotates the entire Drosophila melanogaster genome.

 The Linguistic Data Consortium is a data repository for linguistic data, dating back to 1992.

 The Sloan Digital Sky Survey began surveying the night sky in 2000.
 Computer scientist Jim Gray, while working on the data architecture of the SDSS, championed the idea of data curation in the sciences.

 DataNet was a research program of the U.S. National Science Foundation Office of Cyberinfrastructure, funding data management projects in the sciences.
 DataONE (Data Observation Network for Earth) is one of the projects funded through DataNet, helping the environmental science community preserve and share data.

+The commercial importance of data curation is highlighted by the existence of patents in the field.
+For example, companies like Tamr Inc. and Praxi Data hold patents related to data curation technologies and processes.